Enhancing Task Performance of Learned Simplified Models via Reinforcement Learning: Experiments and Results

 \subsubsection{Reward function for PPO}

-We employ both dense and sparse reward functions for the PPO algorithm.
+We use both dense and sparse reward functions for the PPO algorithm.
 The dense reward function $r_t(\boldsymbol{x}_t, \boldsymbol{u}_t)$ is simply the negation of the cost function $\mathcal{C}$ in (\ref{eqn.cost_function}).
-One particular reason for this choice of reward function is to ensure both PPO and the MPC planner of the stochastic policy align in the same direction toward task completion.
+This choice of reward function ensures that both PPO and the MPC planner of the stochastic policy align in the same direction toward task completion.

 At the end of the rollout trajectory, we add a negative sparse reward to penalize for not completing the task:

 In practice, we find that sparse reward helps to accelerate the training significantly.